leechee/Twilight/README.md

 - [X] Learned how to create character animations using sprites from Itch.io
 - [X] Used Blueprint to code basic movement controls for the warrior
-- [X] Added a jump, forward, and backward<
+- [X] Added a jump, forward, and backward
-- [X] Added a dash that increases runPlayRate and movement spee<
+- [X] Added a dash that increases runPlayRate and movement speed
 - [X] Inputted default control settings and Pawn Control

 #### 10/5/2023